vayalinkal/mhtexp2/replication/readme.md

 2. Download the updated replication files for Karlan and List (2007), which can be found at the following URL: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/27853

 3. Replace the the third line in "mhtexp2_replication.do" with the path to the "AER merged.dta" file in the Karlan and List (2007) replication files.
+This file is also made available in the "replication" folder of this repository.

 4. Run "mhtexp2_replication.do" in Stata